Skip to content

 critical advisory

-Compromised PyTorch Lightning packages versions 2.6.2 and 2.6.3 on PyPI contain malicious code to steal developer credentials from cloud and developer environments, and republish infected packages.
+Compromised PyTorch Lightning PyPI packages versions 2.6.2 and 2.6.3 contain malicious code related to credential harvesting, requiring immediate credential rotation and system rebuilding.

 Attack Chain

-7. Stolen credentials, including cloud provider keys, API tokens, and secrets, are exfiltrated to attacker-controlled infrastructure.
+5. Stolen credentials, including API keys, access tokens, SSH keys, and service account credentials, are exfiltrated to an attacker-controlled server.

 Impact